Sharll-large/FMCL/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+*Notice: Please provide the Minecraft version, mods and mods loader (if installed), Java version and other information so that we can fix issues faster and easier.*

 **FMCL logs**
 the important part of launcher log